Druidpeter/slope-field-generator/README.md

 The program uses matplotlib, numpy and the math class.

 Differential equations must, however, be entered into the script manually as I am unable to find a way to get Python to recognize and synthesize user provided equations.

+The program automatically resizes the graph window to suit the dimensions for the graph given by the user in the command line.